Michelangelo Florio: In England

 An informal relationship with a woman, which had not been sanctified by marriage, created a scandal among his churchgoers.
 Florio reported fourteen of them to the authorities, who punished them for ostensibly having lapsed back into Catholic beliefs.
 Florio's preaching was often passionately hostile of Papism and its doctrine of papal primacy, and indeed struck other reformers as somewhat excessive.
 Eventually, his open criticism of some aspects of the prevailing theology of his community caused conflicts with the authorities.
 In 1552, he was removed from his place as pastor, but managed to avoid expulsion from England by marrying the woman he lived with - her name is unknown.
-In 1553 she bore him a son, John.
+In 1553, they had a son, John.
 Florio thus managed to keep his position with William Cecil.

 After the death of the young king Edward VI on 6 July 1553, a problem with the succession to the throne arose.
 Edward, influenced by John Dudley, 1st Duke of Northumberland - to whom Florio had dedicated his Italian translation of the catechism of the bishop of Winchester John Ponet - had designated Dudley's daughter-in-law Lady Jane Grey to succeed him.
 Jane, however, had an otherwise weak claim to the throne and few supporters.
 Mary Tudor, the eldest daughter of Henry VIII raised an army and marched down to London and overthrew Jane and was proclaimed queen.
 The latter reacted violently to the elevation of Jane Grey, and had her imprisoned, while her supporters were executed.
 A failed rebellion in favour of Jane led to a violent anti-Protestant repression.
 As a result, in 1554 Florio, together with other Protestant refugees, fled England.
 The rebellion also led to Jane's own execution.
 Florio never forgot his young student, and dedicated to her memory his History of the life and death of the illustrious Jane Grey.